awpala/my-omscs-notes/cse-6220/06-comparison-based-sorting.md

 Furthermore, a more complete definition of **bitonic** additionally stipulates that these inequalities hold not only for the original sequence, but ***also*** after performing some arbitrary circular shift on the sequence.

-The subsequent section wil further demonstrate bitonic sequences by way of example.
+The subsequent section will further demonstrate bitonic sequences by way of example.

 ## 5. Bitonic Sequences Quiz and Answers